-Historically, annual equity grants to all employees, including management, are made in January in an effort to link employees' compensation more closely to the recently completed fiscal year.
-In 2017, annual equity grants for all employees were granted in January 2017 and performance-based RSUs were granted to our named executive officers in March 2017.
+Historically, annual equity grants to all employees, including management, are made in the first quarter of each year in an effort to link employees' compensation more closely to the recently completed fiscal year.
+Annual equity grants for 2019 performance were granted in February 2020.